Object Oriented development¶

 - Understand the definition and structure of a class as a collection of objects with common traits and behaviors.

-- Recognize the importance of relationships between classes, including association, composition, and aggregation, in class diagrams.
+- Recognize the importance of relationships between classes, including association, composition, in class diagrams.

 [Jacobson 1992]

-This leads to a smaller semantic gap which gives two major benefits
+Object leads to a smaller semantic gap as they are a more natural abstraction of data in the world which gives two major benefits

 -